JeffIrwin/syntran/README.md

 Variable declarations use the [`let` keyword](https://doc.rust-lang.org/std/keyword.let.html) as in Rust.
 This is also similar to JavaScript, except there is no `var` keyword.
 Variables are mutable.

 Integer, float, and boolean types are supported.
-Attempting operations on the wrong types yield an error, e.g. trying to add a bool or use logical `and` on an int or float.
+Attempting operations on the wrong types yields an error, e.g. trying to add a bool or use logical `and` on an int or float.

 ```cpp
 let foo = 1;